syuja/GreenPlumSetup/docs/SSH.md

 `ssh -p 2222 gpadmin@127.0.0.1`

-virtual box settings:
+virtual box general settings:

-  1. adapter is NAT and the other one is Host-only adapter
+    1. Adaptors: 1 NAT and 2 Host-only adapter
-  2. on NAT adapter set port forwarding: ssh tcp 127.0.0.1 2222 10.0.2.15 22
+    2. on NAT adaptor set port forwarding: ssh tcp 127.0.0.1 2222 10.0.2.15 22   then restart the virtual machine.
-then restart the virtual machine.
+    3. run 'ifconfig' upon startup: check that eth0 is 10.0.2.15.22
-  3. run ifconfig upon startup: check that eth0 is 10.0.2.15.22
+    4. from host os: 'ssh -p gpadmin@127.0.0.1'
-  4. from host os: ssh -p gpadmin@127.0.0.1
+    5. use 'sftp' to transfer files to and from the VM